World Soil Day: Stop Soil Erosion, Save our Future!

 plants to protect them from stress and provide them with nutrients, among other

 tasks.
-According to the USDA, “one teaspoon of healthy soil contains, 100
+The USDA states, “One teaspoon of healthy soil contains 100

 million-to-1 billion individual bacteria alone.”